Battlefront: part seven

 “Murderous attacks, we cannot tolerate.”
 The officer spoke to Honoré.
 “We must, of necessity, offer no compromise.
 We cannot deal differently with this house or that house.
 Tell this girl, we can show no mercy, if she cannot persuade them to surrender.”

-Tentative, he relaxed his stance.
-His guard appeared to tolerate this.
-He touched her face…and gently, despite his anger.
+He relaxed his stance, tentative.
+This his guard appeared to tolerate.
+Honoré touched her face…and gently, despite his anger.
 She might have wept all the while she’d waited.
 Her eyes were raw.

 “…that your mother will understand.
-Your father”―Honoré considered his words―“will follow his plan.
+Your father”―he considered his words―“will follow his plan.
 But speak to your mother.”

 They were a pair of confederates, these two; the elder daughter, as it seemed, the grandmother’s favorite.
 They whispered apart from the others.
 The young woman started at the sound of gunfire.
 The old one gave no sign.